-Concerns about teacher credentialing were identified in the Notice of Alleged Fiscal and Governance Violations (Notice to Cure) issued to SHPS (as the charter operator of PS7) after it submitted the renewal petition.
+Concerns about teacher credentialing were identified in the Notice of Alleged Fiscal and Governance Violations (Notice to Cure) issued to SHPS, as the charter operator of SCHS, after SCHS submitted its renewal petition.
 In its corrective action plan, SHPS indicated several steps that it had taken or was prepared to take to address this issue.
-These are described in the response to the Notice to Cure in the subsequent section.
+These are described in the response to the Notice to Cure in the subsequent section

-Based on the review of items submitted with the petition, in conjunction with the identified action plan, PS7 seems likely to succeed with the implementation of its instructional program.
-District staff encourages PS7 to consider engaging in a deep reflection on its strategic plan regarding suspension and chronic absenteeism, especially for students with disabilities, in the coming years.
+Based on the review of items submitted with the petition, in conjunction with the identified corrective action plan, SCHS seems likely to succeed with the implementation of its education program.
+District staff encourages SCHS to consider engaging in a deep reflection on its strategic plan regarding suspension, especially for students with disabilities, in the coming years.
+In addition, District staff encourage SHPS to share contextual data (e.g., four-year graduation rate, cohort retention rate, graduate persistence in college) when sharing UC/CSU A-G completion rates for its students.